What is Scapy?

 Scapy is a powerful interactive packet manipulation program.
 It is able to forge or decode packets of a wide number of protocols, send them on the wire, capture them, match requests and replies, and much more.
-It can easily handle most classical tasks like scanning, tracerouting, probing, unit tests, attacks or network discovery (it can replace hping, 85% of nmap, arpspoof, arp-sk, arping, tcpdump, tethereal, p0f, etc.).
-It also performs very well at a lot of other specific tasks that most other tools can’t handle, like sending invalid frames, injecting your own 802.11 frames, combining technics (VLAN hopping+ARP cache poisoning, VOIP decoding on WEP encrypted channel, …), etc. See interactive tutorial and the quick demo: an interactive session (some examples may be outdated).
+It can easily handle most classical tasks like scanning, tracerouting, probing, unit tests, attacks or network discovery (it can replace hping, 85% of nmap, arpspoof, arp-sk, arping, tcpdump, tshark, p0f, etc.).
+It also performs very well at a lot of other specific tasks that most other tools can’t handle, like sending invalid frames, injecting your own 802.11 frames, combining technics (VLAN hopping+ARP cache poisoning, VOIP decoding on WEP encrypted channel, …), etc.

-Scapy runs natively on Linux, and on most Unixes with libpcap, libdnet and their respective python wrapper (see scapy’s installation page).
+Scapy runs natively on Linux, Windows, OSX and on most Unixes with libpcap (see scapy’s installation page).
 The same code base now runs natively on both Python 2 and Python 3.

 - Official Online HTML documentation